tgalg/calculator/README.md

 # React Calculator

-This is a simple calculator application, built with React and TypeScript for a take-home code challenge.
+This is a simple calculator application, built with React and TypeScript for a take-home code challenge to be completed in a 2 hour timeframe.
 It supports the four basic arithmetic operations: addition, subtraction, multiplication, and division - as well as negation and percentage calculations.

 ### Check out the [live deployed version](https://64c6b7e8eececd2e917cdafe--eloquent-vacherin-0aa064.netlify.app/)

 ## Project Structure

-- `src/Calculator.tsx`: This is the main Calculator component.
+- `src/components/Calculator.tsx`: This is the main Calculator component.
 It handles the UI and user interactions.
-- `useCalculator()`: This is a custom hook that encapsulates the calculator's state and logic.
+- `src/hooks/useCalculator.ts`: This is a custom hook that encapsulates the calculator's state and logic.
-- `calculatorReducer()`: This is a reducer function that manages state updates for the calculator.
+- `src/reducers/calculatorReducer.ts`: This is a reducer function that manages state updates for the calculator.
+- `src/types.ts`: type definitions.

 ## Technology Used